HemantMishra2003/Binary-DENnseNet-121/README.md

 **Trained Model Link :** https://drive.google.com/file/d/1Wh1whE0yodOiUaLHr1pn2NU-_a6M4Wu-/view?usp=drivesdk

-# 🫁 Pneumonia Detection Model
+# 🫁 Pneumonia Detection Model :

-> This Pneumonia Detection System is a medically oriented project
+> This Pneumonia Detection System is a Medically oriented Project
-> designed to assist in the classification of chest X-ray images
+> Designed to assist in the Classification of Chest X-Ray images
-> into Normal and Pneumonia categories with high reliability.
+> Into Normal and Pneumonia categories with high reliability.
-> The system is developed using **transfer learning** based on the
+> The system is developed using **Transfer Learning** Based on the
-> **Pretrained model** **DenseNet-121**,which is  trained over
+> **Pretrained Model** **DenseNet-121**,which is  Trained over
-> the **millions  of feature image and thousands of classes** , this
+> The **Millions  of Feature Image and Thousands of Classes** , this
-> enables  effective feature extraction and
+> Enables  effective feature extraction and
-> strong generalization on clinical imaging data.
+> Strong generalization on clinical imaging data.

 ## Model Performance Metrics :

-> The model is evaluated across training, validation, and independent
+> The model is evaluated across Training, Validation, and Independent
 > Test datasets to present a transparent and comprehensive view
-> of its learning behavior and real-world generalization performance.
+> Of its Learning Behavior and Real-world Generalization Performance.

 ### Training & Validation Performance